 Bedroom recording artist-turned-indie hero (Sandy) Alex G is a storyteller.
 You turn to his music to project your own reckonings onto the characters he's written into his stories, and find solace in them.
 It only makes sense that eventually the songwriter would turn to one of the most famous pieces of folklore, the Brothers Grimm's fairy tales, for inspiration.
-The first single from his upcoming album House of Sugar, out September 13, "Gretel" smartly reframes the tale as a means to fight for his own happiness.
+The first single from his lovely House of Sugar, "Gretel" smartly reframes the tale as a means to fight for his own happiness.
 The instrumental introduction sounds like the titular character's escape from the indulgent candy home, but by the end, the warm guitars and the repeated line, "I don't wanna go back / Nobody's gonna push me track," you're out of the woods and in line with the storybook ending you're writing for yourself.

 You may not know her name yet, but it’s possible you’ve heard SASAMI before.
 The LA-based multi-instrumentalist’s work is all over the records of contemporary indie staples like Cherry Glazerr, Vagabond, and Wild Nothing, but now it’s time for her own synth-wielding, dream pop debut.
 SASAMI finds her power in gentleness, in sonic moments that could be overlooked, but instead strike like lightning, and in the softness of her voice singing of brokenness.
 Her debut album song "Free" (featuring harmonies from songwriter Devendra Banhart) may sound simple and quiet, but it carries weight, like in the reverberated guitar moments echoing the demise of a relationship from the lyrics.
 And as solemnly soft as the track seems, SASAMI proves that sometimes things must end for us to feel free; ultimately, she sounds at peace.